agcom/entity-extension-model/extensions/text-notation.md

 # Text notation

-A text-based notation for EM.
+A text-based notation for TM.

-This notation shows how fundamental components, entities and mappings, are defined and related to form a data model.
+This notation shows how fundamental components, types and mappings, are defined and related to form a data model.
 If you're going to use this notation directly, you should write using characters and use [identifier name](id-name.md) extension as well.

 ### Replacement block